MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/app-bars.md

 ---
 description: Learn how to use command bar controls to give users easy access to your app's most common commands and tasks.
 title: Command bar
-label: Ccommand bar and app bar
+label: Command bar and app bar
 template: detail.hbs
 op-migration-status: ready
 ms.date: 09/24/2020